-- Avoid visual clutter by limiting posted signage to current, relevant information items - If signage will be posted for a long-term period (> 30 days), reused or posted in a "risk zone" (e.g. patient care area including procedure and treatment rooms, clean or soiled utility room, equipment processing area, splash zone, or medication room), either: - o Laminate the sign - Ensure the sign is fully contained within a wipe-able cover or holder, or - Print on rigid substrate which may be cleaned and disinfected - If signage will be posted for a short-term period (< 30 days), date signage with expiry date (e.g. 30 days from posting date) and remove within 30 days - Non-laminated additional precautions signage should be discarded once precautions are discontinued - Remove and replace signage if it becomes soiled, unreadable, dog-eared, or torn - Sheet protectors should not be used as an alternative to lamination, as they cannot be easily cleaned - Minimize the amount of posted paper (e.g. notices, handouts and pamphlets) - Remove paper handouts and/or pamphlets from holders in patient care areas during outbreaks (e.g. Influenza, COVID-19)
+- Avoid visual clutter by limiting posted signage to current, relevant information items - If signage will be posted for a long-term period (> 30 days), reused or posted in a "risk zone" (e.g. patient care area including procedure and treatment rooms, clean or soiled utility room, equipment processing area, splash zone, or medication room), either: - Laminate the sign - Ensure the sign is fully contained within a wipe-able cover or holder, or - o Print on rigid substrate which may be cleaned and disinfected - If signage will be posted for a short-term period (< 30 days), date signage with expiry date (e.g. 30 days from posting date) and remove within 30 days - Non-laminated additional precautions signage should be discarded once precautions are discontinued - Remove and replace signage if it becomes soiled, unreadable, dog-eared, or torn - Sheet protectors should not be used as an alternative to lamination, as they cannot be easily cleaned and require tape to seal the top - Minimize the display of paper handouts and pamphlets - Laminate or mount example copies of the information and post signage for patients and families to ask staff for a copy of the handout or pamphlet - Consider placing notices or bulletins for staff in a binder rather than posting